IanRFerguson/IanRFerguson/README.md

-### Howdy, I'm Ian! 👋
+### Howdy, I'm Ian! 🤠

-- 🗳️ I develop data ecosystems to help progressive political orgs build power
+- 🗳️ I develop data pipelines and ecosystems to help progressive political orgs build power
-- 🧠 I'm a former academic and love learning about novel approaches to modeling the social brain!
+- 🧠 I'm a former academic and love learning about novel ways to model the social brain!
+- 🏀 My other passions include modeling and visualizing sports data (how good CAN the Knicks be this year?)

 <!--